Feature

 Preben Mikkelsen of PM Food and Dairy consulting in Denmark says hybrid dairy products are a “modern” concept in terms of appealing to consumers with climate concerns, at the same time as helping manufacturers reduce their emissions.

-However, the proof will be in the pudding around quality, as such, determining the success rate for blended products, which Mikkelsen suggests are really so-called analogue variations, where a dairy protein is mixed with palm oil, for example, to get a “cheaper product”.
+However, when determining the success rate for blended products, the proof will be in the pudding around quality.
+Mikkelsen suggests hybrid products are really so-called analogue variations, where a dairy protein is mixed with palm oil, for example, to get a “cheaper product”.

 In analogue products, either the fat ingredient or the protein ingredient is generally replaced by a plant-based component, so the end-product is not classed as an alternative to dairy, he says.